ulrich-hansen/desktop-theme-kit/source/readme/readme.txt

 create your own: Only three picture files are needed:

 *	A login picture (used by GDM3, KDM, Ksplash, slim, lightdm, grub theme and plymouth).
 The picture should be 1920x1080px.
-	If you use KDE, please be aware that KSplash might distort the picture.
-This is a known bug of KSplash.
-As a workaround use a login picture that doesn’t contain circles, swirls or other elements that reveal the distortion.

 	The file should be named “login.png”.

 *	A wallpaper (used by Gnome, KDE, XFCE).
 The preferred size is also 1920x1080px.
-It will be scaled and cropped correctly by all three Desktop Environments.

-	The file should have the name ”wallpaper.png”.
+Please name the file ”wallpaper.png”.

 *	And the classic Grub bootscreen picture.
 The size should be 640x480px.
 The file should be named “grub.png”